 What is Included in the Male-to-Female Transgender Surgery Cost?

 Knowing what a quoted price actually covers is the difference between a realistic budget and a string of surprises.
-Most surgical quotes include the core clinical costs, while several real expenses sit outside them, especially if you travel for care.
+Most surgical quotes include the core clinical costs.
+Several real expenses sit outside them, especially if you travel for care.

 What the surgical package usually covers

-- Surgeon's fee, anaesthesia, operating-room time and the standard hospital stay;
+- Surgeon's fee, anesthesia, operating-room time and the standard hospital stay.

-- A patient coordinator and, at many international clinics, basic translation.
+- A patient coordinator and, at international clinics, basic translation.

 Extras to budget for separately

-- Mental-health assessment letters, which many surgeons and insurers require;
+- Mental-health assessment letters, which surgeons and insurers often require.

 - Dilators and compression garments, plus the realistic possibility of a future revision.